 - SLPS is not required to provide transportation for Schools of Choice students under either program.
 For more information, please visit our Transportation Department page.

 - The Michigan High School Athletic Association requires a 60-day waiting period for students in grades 10 – 12 after enrolling in a new district under Schools of Choice before they are eligible to participate in athletics.

 Section 105 &105c Choice Programs

-Non-resident students residing in districts within the OAISD and the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the timeline and guidelines listed below.
+Non-resident students residing in districts within the OAISD and the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the timeline and guidelines listed on this page.

 Parents will be notified of acceptance or non-acceptance, and will be required to confirm acceptance with SLPS.
 If the district receives more applications than openings, a random drawing will take place after the application period has closed.